SteefH/vscode-external-formatters/README.md

 # External Formatters

-This is a simple extension that lets you use an external program as formatter for your code.
-This program should take a file's content at `stdin` and outputs the formatted code at `stdout`.
+This is a simple extension that lets you use an external command as formatter for your code.
+This command should take a document's content at `stdin` and return the formatted code at `stdout`.

+## Formatting trigger

+When a formatter for a language is configured for this extension, it will be used when the `Format Document` command is run from the command palette, or when the document is saved while the `editor.formatOnSave` setting is set to `true` for the document's language.

 ## Working directory